Explore Jobs

 LGBTQ+ Workplace Discrimination Statistics by Evaluation and Promotion

-Even after the application and hiring processes, LGBTQ+ individuals are promoted and given raises at a lower rate than their straight coworkers.
-In some instances, they were even fired based on their sexual orientation or gender identity.
+Even after the hiring process, LGBTQ+ individuals often face disparities in promotions and raises compared to their heterosexual peers.
+In some cases, they are dismissed due to their sexual orientation or gender identity.

-• 8% to 17% of gay and transgender workers report being passed over for a job or fired because of their sexual orientation or gender identity.
+• 8% to 17% of gay and transgender workers report being overlooked for a job or terminated due to their sexual orientation or gender identity.

-• 10% to 28% of LGBTQ+ individuals received a negative performance evaluation or were passed over for a promotion because they were gay or transgender.
+• 10% to 28% of LGBTQ+ individuals received negative performance evaluations or were passed over for promotions because they are gay or transgender.

-• 47% of workers have experienced an adverse job outcome because they are transgender.
+• 47% of transgender workers have encountered adverse job outcomes due to their identity.
 This includes:

 • 44% were passed over for a job.